This tutorial covers:

 Why use Flask?

-Flask is a lightweight micro-web framework written in Python.
-Flask comes pre-installed with just the core features so that you can pick customizations depending on the requirements of your project.
+Flask is a lightweight web framework written in Python.
+Flask comes preinstalled with only the core features so that you can pick customizations depending on the requirements of your project.
 Flask does not make decisions about which database to use or what the default parser is.
 All that can be changed with modifications, which makes it extensible and flexible for the emerging needs of your development team.

 In this project tutorial, we will use a simple book-retrieval